- Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 STEP 3.
 The next step is to send transcripts to an evaluation body in Canada.
 When the report is received, the individual can enter the pool with a favorable IELTS result.

 When an individual enters the Express Entry pool, he or she is allocated a score based on a few factors and age is one of them.
 Every birthday that the individual remains in the pool, the score for age reduces by 5 points.
-The only time a person’s age is locked-in is when the Canadian government sends an Invitation to apply for Permanent Residency (PR).
+The only time a person’s age is locked in is when the Canadian government sends an Invitation to apply for Permanent Residency (PR).

 I failed the listening section of the IELTS test twice before I finally passed on the 3rd attempt.
 I felt really pressured to get a high score because I was the principal applicant and my birthday was drawing close (as my birthday was approaching, my score for age would reduce by 5 points if I stayed in the pool).
 However, I did not let this weigh me down.

 So what did I do after failing IELTS?
 Once I viewed my result online and saw I had fallen short of my target point by a few marks, I immediately logged onto the British Council website and registered for the next exam.
-I did this the first and second time I failed until I finally got the score I wanted in the listening section.
+I did this the first and second times I failed until I finally got the score I wanted in the listening section.
 That was on my 3rd IELTS attempt.

-Don’t be discouraged, failure is an opportunity for you to get better and to obtain your visa at the right time.
+Don’t be discouraged, failure is an opportunity for you to get better and obtain your visa at the right time.

 STEP 4.
 If the individual’s score reaches the cut-off point when the draw happens, they will receive an invitation to apply for Permanent Residency (PR).